Netflix fans lavish praise on new series with rare 100 per cent Rotten Tomatoes score

-Netflix fans lavish praise on Heartstopper after series earns 100 per cent score on Rotten Tomatoes
+Netflix fans heap praise on Heartstopper after series earns 100 per cent score on Rotten Tomatoes

 ‘I havent stopped sobbing since i finished the series,’ wrote one viewer